All posts

 Xero Established

-• Automatic daily exchange rate updates from XE.com
+• Daily exchange rate updates from XE.com, automatic

-• Each invoice, bill, or transaction can be denominated in any supported currency
+• Any invoice, bill, or transaction can be in any supported currency

 QuickBooks Essentials+

-• Exchange rates pulled from XE.com at time of transaction
+• Exchange rates from XE.com at time of transaction

-• Once multi-currency is enabled, it cannot be turned off (irreversible setting)
+• Once enabled, multi-currency cannot be turned off (irreversible)

-• Each customer and vendor is assigned a home currency
+• Each customer and vendor gets a fixed home currency

 Bank feed integrations